 - You can find these and more dates on the UC calendar or follow Prevention and Advocacy on instagram to get updates: @UCPreventionandAdvocacy

-- Acute care and medical services are provided at the Wellness Center - Flu Shots are Available Now!
+- Acute care and medical services are provided at the Wellness Center

 - There are many ways to relieve stress and stay physically active at the Fitness Center